 LECOM does not tolerate retaliation and will pursue actions against those who take retaliatory measures against reporters, witnesses, or parties.
-Neither LECOM nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual made a report or complaint, testified, assisted, or participated or refused to participate in any manner in a Title IX investigation, proceeding, or hearing.
+Neither LECOM nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual made a report or complaint, provided evidence, assisted, or participated or refused to participate in any manner in a Title IX investigation or grievance process.

-Retaliation includes intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment if the purpose is to interfere with any right or privilege secured by Title IX.
+Retaliation includes intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination including sexbased harassment, but arise out of the same facts or circumstances if the purpose is to interfere with any right or privilege secured by Title IX.

-Complaints alleging retaliation may be filed according to the Title IX grievance procedures for sex discrimination.
-An individual may be charged with a code of conduct violation for making a materially false statement in bad faith in the course of a Title IX grievance proceeding, however a determination regarding responsibility is not sufficient alone to conclude that a party made a materially false statement in bad faith.
+Complaints alleging retaliation may be made according to the Title IX grievance procedures for sex discrimination.
+An individual may be charged with a code of conduct violation for making a materially false statement in bad faith in the course of a Title IX investigation or grievance process, however a determination regarding responsibility is not sufficient alone to conclude that a party made a materially false statement in bad faith.

-H. Investigation Process of a Formal Complaint
+H. Investigation Process of a Complaint

-If it is appropriate and the parties choose and complete an informal resolution process there may be no formal investigation.
+If it is appropriate and the parties choose and complete an informal resolution process, there may be no formal investigation.
 If necessary, a full investigation will be promptly engaged.
 Such investigations will include interviews with the Complainant, Respondent, and relevant witnesses.
-In conducting the investigation, the manager of the investigation/resolution process may be assisted by other individuals, including special consultants engaged for the particular investigation.
+In conducting the investigation, the manager of the investigation may be assisted by other individuals, including special consultants engaged for the particular investigation.
 A thorough review of pertinent physical and documentary evidence will also occur.
 The evidence may include photographs, videos, electronic messages (including emails and text messages), social media postings, and any other relevant resources.
 The parties should be most scrupulous in preserving all evidence.

-The parties are not granted the right to depose parties or witnesses, nor to invoke a court system's subpoena powers to compel parties or witnesses to appear at hearings.
+The parties are not granted the right to depose parties or witnesses, nor to invoke a court system's subpoena powers to compel parties or witnesses to appear to be questioned as part of the Title IX process.